IBM/svn-connector-for-storediq/README.md

 * **sample_conn.py**

   Rename this file as `svn_conn.py`.
 The actual code for svn data source connector is written in the `svn_conn.py` module.
 The svn_conn.py will be containing APIs to connect and traverse through data sources.
-We will make changes to following API:
+As mentioned in [Methodology](#methodology), need to add code for all four categories.

+  High level code for svn connector can be explained as follows.

-Connect() – It uses the information provided by constructor method to establish connection with the server that hosts the data source.
+  * *connect()* uses the information provided by constructor method to establish connection with the server that hosts the data source.
+The constructor method provides information that is collected by using the `Add Volume UI` dialog (explained in Test section).

-Create mount point. check if the path for mount point exists, if not then we will create a path and bind that path for a local checkout.
+  * *Create mount point*.
+It checks if the path for mount point exists, else it creates the path and bind that path for a local checkout.

-validate_directories() –
-Create new initial directory with the same name as of svn repository/directory which we want to checkout.
-This name will be given by user from storedIQ interface.For this purpose we have added a function named <..>.
+  * *validate_directories()* creates new initial directory with the same name as of svn repository/directory which we want to checkout.
+This name will be given by user from storedIQ interface.
+[Need to confirm??]

-list_dir() – This method lists the files and sub-directories in the specified repository/directory.
-To do this, we will start checking out all the file from svn server to local server.
-To achieve the same, we have added a function called create_checkout().
-This method will be called when we will harvest the newly added volume in storedIQ.
-For svn data source, pysvn package has been used.
-To do that we will make a connection to svn server and then we will checkout files using pysvn.Client.checkout().
-Once checkout is complete, we will mount all these files to mount point created earlier.
+  * *checkout* all the files from a specific repository of svn server to <local server??>.
+To achieve this for svn data source, `pysvn.Client.checkout()` is used from pysvn package.
+After checkout, mount all these files to the mount point created earlier.

-There are some more APIs in template available sample_connector.py which will be called from storedIQ interface but we are not modifying.
+  * *list_dir()* lists the files and sub-directories in the specified repository.
+This method gets called when we harvest the newly added volume in StoredIQ.
+The firt time call of list_dir(), internally calls checkout function.

-lstat() - This method retrieves the file system-specific attributes for the specified file.
+  * *lstat()* gets called if a directory is chosen to list the files.
+This method retrieves the file system-specific attributes like size for the specified file.

-list_dir_next() - This method retrieves the next itemCount items from the list of items that is provided by most recent list_dir() call.

-lstat_extras() – This method is used to get the file system and the extra attributes for the specified file.

-get_list_dir_page_size() - Returns the page size that is used in calls to list_dir().
+  > Note: This pattern provides you code only for read capability of svn connector.

 ### 2. Integrate the connector with live IBM StoredIQ